adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/authentication.md

 information and click on the arrow again.
 Finally, click on **create**.
 Note the password, before clicking on the tick.
 Now you have two users - your Azure ID and the one you just created.
-Note the username - it will be something like `adrian@photoadrianoutlook.onmicrosoft.com` - it's a little unwieldy.
+Note the username - it will be something like `adrian@photoadrianoutlook.onmicrosoft.com` - it is a little unwieldy.

 > When developing a real enterprise application, your Azure AD instance will be linked to your corporate Active Directory environment.
 This is the same